bugthug/BasicHashmap/README.md

 # BasicHashmap
-A Basic Hashmap made in C
+A Basic Hashmap made in C, part of [CSPrimer](https://csprimer.com).